Last Updated on

 Risks of Having Wine When Expecting

 Drinking white or red wine in pregnancy can put your baby at risk for mental and physical disabilities.
 This is the reason why most healthcare professionals ask pregnant women to steer clear of all kinds of alcohol during pregnancy.

 Some of the risks of drinking wine during pregnancy include:

 - Your developing baby in the uterus will have a liver that is not equipped to process the alcohol that reaches it through the placenta and the umbilical cord.
-This can hamper the fetal development and cause physical and mental abnormalities in the baby.
+This can hamper foetal development and cause physical and mental abnormalities in the baby.

-- Excess concentration of blood alcohol in the baby can hamper the process of oxygen delivery to the organs and the tissues of the fetus.
+- Excess concentration of blood alcohol in the baby can hamper the process of oxygen delivery to the organs and the tissues of the foetus.

 - Excess consumption of alcohol in pregnant women also puts the baby at risk of developing foetal alcohol syndrome (FAS).
 This causes the baby to have smaller skulls and lower birth weight.
 Babies born with FAS may also have facial abnormalities, developmental delays before and after birth, defects in the brain and spine, and in some cases may even display signs of mental retardation.
 These babies have a higher likelihood to have learning disabilities later in their lives.
 Lack of coordination, poor memory, low IQ, vision and hearing problems, speech delays, and heart and kidney problems are some of the other complications that FAS may cause.

-Although drinking any amount of wine during pregnancy is advised against, there may be a few benefits that can result from drinking wine.
+Although drinking any amount of wine during pregnancy is advised against, there may be a few benefits of drinking wine.